jamesbriggs/pico-build/README.md

 - updates the `dev/` folder using your version control system.
 - exports your tested version in `dev/` to `stage/` and `prod/` folders
 - can be setup in a minute or two.
+- for more information about make, see the [make homepage](https://www.gnu.org/software/make/)

 ## Typical Deploy Folder Structure for Web Server Projects